taystack/ui-components/docs/Input.md

 Sets the input value to the String assigned.

-Note: Changing this value will modify the value of input.
+Note: Changing this value will modify the value of this input.

 #### `style` Object